 I instantly regretted not have better camera equipment with me.
 When we returned from our trip, I started the research.
 I bought a Nikon D5600 kit to start out.
 We took it to Belize and I used a 18-140mm lens for everything.
 I took pictures of Pelicans, Grackles, even the Helicopter that brought us to the island.
 I was amazed at the sharpness and quality.
 I could set the shutter speed high and freeze the rotor of the Helicopter!
 I was in love with my new found hobby.
 Shortly after this trip, it was time to upgrade.
 I stepped up to a Nikon D500 with a 80-400mm lens.
 After much practice, it was time to go to the Serengeti.
 After over 7,000 pictures taken between my D500 80-400, a rented D500 with a 16-80mm, and our iPhones, I was happy but it wasn’t perfect.
 Could I have used the 200-500mm, absolutely.
 On a Safari, you can always use more reach, especially for birds.
 I decided then and there, I would reconfigure my setup once again.

-As of today, I am using the Sony a1 and 400mm f/2.8 as my main kit.
-I also have a second a1 and 70-200mm f/2.8 and 20mm f/1.8 lens.
+As of today, I am using the Sony a1ii and a7V along with the Sony 24-70mm f/2.8, 100-400mm f/4.5, and Sony 400-800mm lenses.
+I ended up trading my 400mm f/2.8 since I felt I was missing a lot of shots due to it's fixed nature.
 This has been by far the best camera I have ever used.
 I hope you enjoy the photos.

 Check out my other sites